-During the last, nearly four years now, something I’ve never been 100% certain of is whether or not I’m actually ovulating.
+During the last four years, something I’ve never been 100% certain of is whether or not I’m actually ovulating.
 We started trying for a second baby back in 2015 and I duly bought and used ovulation sticks, given that they worked literally like a dream when we conceived Olivia.
 However second time round I found them to be increasingly unreliable.
 I seemed to get conflicting information from them – either nothing each month or several peak days.
 This meant I’d start using them really early to try and catch the right day, which ultimately meant spending loads of money.
 I stopped using them after a year and aside from a scan with a private consultant in November 2016 which showed I had ovulated at the time, bar this one confirmation I had no idea what was going on in there every month (hellooooo, anything?!)
 Because of this and because I simply wasn’t getting pregnant, I felt I could do with some help in this department, so towards the end of last year I found myself looking at devices I could buy that would help me pinpoint ovulation.

 Infertility has frustratingly defined how I have felt over the last three years.
 It’s something you can’t really control and that’s quite hard to accept.
-You can eat well, exercise, take supplements or medication if you have something specifically wrong with you but you can’t physically control whether or not you get pregnant, it’s down to science, it’s out of your hands and at times I’ve felt incredibly helpless about it all.
+You can eat well, exercise, take supplements or medication if you have something specifically wrong with you but you can’t physically control whether or not you get pregnant, it’s down to science.
+It’s completely out of your hands and at times I’ve felt incredibly helpless about it all.
 Couple this with IVF stress and a miscarriage and it’s all been a bit much, but recently there has been a shift, something has happened and I feel like I’ve turned a bit of a corner.
 I feel like some of the old me has returned.
 I feel like I’ve taken back some control and it’s like a small weight has been lifted.